*Updated - 31.1.2020 - Information from NHS Confederation

 What happens after December 2020?

 If the negotiations are successful, we can expect changes to various aspects of health policy and process to occur – hopefully in a planned way – from January 2021.
 If they are not, there are two main options: one is an extension, something the UK government has currently ruled out.
 The other is leaving with no deal (or feasibly a partial deal).
 This would require reactivation of no-deal planning for the UK, with significant risks for patients and the health sector.

 For example, from 2021, if there are not specific arrangements agreed on reciprocal healthcare, vulnerable travellers will be at risk.
 If we do not have an agreement on how to manage regulations and customs for medicines and healthcare products, medicines could be delayed, and complex medical supply chains could cease to work.
 And without clarity on access to programmes such as Horizon Europe, we risk disrupting critical research work.
 Achieving good and timely agreements on health is incredibly important for patients.

 As no major member state has ever left the EU before, there is little precedent for the situation in which we find ourselves.
 One thing is clear: while it might seem like business as usual, the decisions being made throughout 2020 could affect UK health and health systems for generations to come.
 And so, we wait.

 If you are concerned or have any questions, please speak to your GP or Pharmacist or you can email us at EUexit@sthelensccg.nhs.uk

-Any information published by NHS England and NHS Improvement is available on the NHS England web pages.
+Any information published by NHS England and NHS Improvement on EU Exit is available on the NHS England web pages.

 Patient facing messages will continue to be published on the nhs.uk website under the appropriate section.